DM-GY-6063-2023F-D/DM-GY-6063-2023F-D/_pages/tutorial/noise.md

 If we modify the above sketch to draw many points over time, we can get some organic looking motion that looks like water flow or currents:

 {% include p5-editor.html id="az2cdACbO" %}

+And if we remove the time parameter from the ```noise()``` calls, don't clear the background, and restart the points only when they slow down, we get some drawings that could look like hair or leafs:

+{% include p5-editor.html id="Hpj6kD5JP" %}